xXluki98Xx/service_sharry/README.md

 Headers
 -->

-# Hodgins: apt-cacher-ng Service
+# Hodgins: sharry Service

-A repository, providing an apt-cacher-ng service for Hodgins Server.
+A repository, providing an sharry service for Hodgins Server.

 ## Description